 10.)
 Do not feel compelled to justify yourself.
 Let your worthy deeds speak for themselves.
 You cannot control what others think about you, but you can control the development of your character.

-“For the necessities of living together require agreement as to codes of law and ethics, of etiquette and art, of weights, measures, and numbers, and, above all, of role.
-We have difficulty in communicating with each other unless we can identify ourselves in terms of roles — father, teacher, worker, artist, ‘regular guy,’ gentleman, sportsman, and so forth.”
-(Watts, Alan)
+For the necessities of living together require agreement as to codes of law and ethics, of etiquette and art, of weights, measures, and numbers, and, above all, of role.
+We have difficulty in communicating with each other unless we can identify ourselves in terms of roles — father, teacher, worker, artist, “regular guy,” gentleman, sportsman, and so forth.
+(Watts 6)

-“According to convention, I am not simply what I am doing now.
-I am also what I have done, and my conventionally edited version of my past is made to seem almost more the real ‘me’ than what I am at this moment.
+According to convention, I am not simply what I am doing now.
+I am also what I have done, and my conventionally edited version of my past is made to seem almost more the real “me” than what I am at this moment.
 For what I am seems so fleeting and intangible, but what I was is fixed and final.
-It is a firm basis for predictions of what I will be in the future, and so it comes about that I am more closely identified with what no longer exists than with what actually is!”
-(Watts, Alan)
+It is a firm basis for predictions of what I will be in the future, and so it comes about that I am more closely identified with what no longer exists than with what actually is!
+(Watts 6)

 People interpret the events of their lives using the different symbol-systems that they have internalized.
-Experiences are processed through their mental filters to make sense to their perspectives.
+Experiences are processed through their neurological filters to make sense to their perspectives.
 They select one type of past and not another.
 One event is seen as good or bad, right or wrong, scary or pleasant, but not another.
 Some experiences are chopped up into familiar signs, while other experiences are forgotten.
-These signs represent only a narrow spectrum of “reality” out of all the information that exists.
+These signs represent a narrow spectrum of “reality” out of all the possible information that exists.

-….an abstract, one-at-a-time translation of a universe in which things are happening altogether-at-once — a universe whose concrete reality always escapes perfect description in these abstract terms.”
-(Watts, Alan)
+….an abstract, one-at-a-time translation of a universe in which things are happening altogether-at-once — a universe whose concrete reality always escapes perfect description in these abstract terms.
+(Watts 8)

 Chaung-Tzu once said, “The perfect man employs his mind as a mirror.
 It grasps nothing; it refuses nothing.
 It receives but does not keep.”

-In Zen Buddhism, as in Taoism (which heavily influenced Zen), there is no “true” division in life.
-Human beings, but not nature itself, are the ones to separate “things, facts and events” into categories.
-These categories are relative to different perspectives, but they are never truly fixed, permanent, or absolute.
+In Zen Buddhism, as in Taoism, there is no ultimate division in life.
+People, but not nature in its wholeness, are the ones to separate “things, facts and events” into categories (Watts 57).
+These categories are relative to different perspectives but they are never fixed, permanent, or absolute:

-“Ordinarily a human organism is counted as one thing, though from a physiological standpoint it is as many things as it has parts or organs, and from a sociological standpoint it is merely part of a larger thing called a group.”
-(Watts, Alan)
+Ordinarily a human organism is counted as one thing, though from a physiological standpoint it is as many things as it has parts or organs, and from a sociological standpoint it is merely part of a larger thing called a group.
+(Watts 41)

-“Such awareness is a lively attention to one’s direct experience, to the world as immediately sensed, so as not to be misled by names and labels.”
-(Watts, Alan)
+“Such awareness is a lively attention to one’s direct experience, to the world as immediately sensed, so as not to be misled by names and labels” (Watts 52).

-“Thus the world that we know, when understood as the world as classified, is a product of the mind, and as the sound ‘water’ is not actually water,’ the classified world is not the real world.”
-(Watts, Alan)
+“Thus the world that we know, when understood as the world as classified, is a product of the mind, and as the sound ‘water’ is not actually ‘water,’ the classified world is not the real world” (Watts 74).

 “I have no peace of mind,” said Hui-k’o.
 “Please pacify my mind.”